 The FAFSA becomes available on October 1st each year.
 You will be considered for federal and state grants (if eligible), loans, and work-study awards.
 Apply before January 15th to meet the University's Priority Application Date.
 The University of Washington will use your financial aid application to determine your eligibility for federal, state and/or university funding.

-After we receive your financial aid application and start the review process, we will sometimes ask you for additional information and review other university records during the application process.
+After we receive your financial aid application and start the review process, you may be asked for additional information and/or to review other university records during the application process.
 Your application may be corrected by our office based upon this information.